8 things to consider when engaging a mobile security service

 4. Reporting and recording methods

-A good quality mobile patrol provider will give you regular feedback and communication.
-Manual reporting means a longer process and the potential for things to go forgotten.
-Ensure the business you're engaging with has automated reporting and recording that prevents any human-error and keeps all your information easily accessible.
+Ensure the business you're engaging with has automated reporting and recording that helps minimise human error and keeps all your information easily accessible.

 5. Uniforms